happyDonalder/devscore-genlayer/README.md

 ### Prerequisites

-- Node.js >= 16.0
 - MetaMask browser extension
-- GenLayer testnet GEN tokens
+- That's it - no tokens or balance required

 ### Installation